PGS170: 32.0 m grading 0.72 g/t Au and PGS188: 22.9 m grading 0.86 g/t Au

 Cautionary Note to United States Investors Concerning Estimates of Measured, Indicated and Inferred Resources

 The terms "Measured", "Indicated" and "Inferred" Resources are used herein.
 United States investors are advised that while such terms are recognized and required by Canadian regulations, the United States Securities and Exchange Commission does not recognize them.
 "Inferred Mineral Resources" have a great amount of uncertainty as to their existence, and as to their economic and legal feasibility.
-It cannot be assumed that all or any part of an Inferred Mineral Resource will ever be upgraded to a higher category.
-Under Canadian rules, estimates of Inferred Mineral Resources may not form the basis of feasibility or other economic studies.
+It is reasonably expected that the majority of Inferred Mineral Resources could be upgraded to Indicated Mineral Resources with continued exploration, however, under Canadian rules, estimates of Inferred Mineral Resources may not form the basis of feasibility or other economic studies.
 United States investors are cautioned not to assume that all or any part of Measured or Indicated Mineral Resources will ever be converted into Mineral Reserves.
 United States investors are also cautioned not to assume that all or any part of a Mineral Resource will ever be converted into reserves or be economically or legally mineable.
 Liberty Gold is not an SEC registered company.